 “I wish we didn’t even have kids menus,” Lemond says.
 She believes that parents should make one meal and serve it to the entire family.

 After nightly chicken nugget requests, that’s exactly the process James instituted.
 “I say, ‘You don’t have to eat what I cook, but I’m not cooking another meal,’” she explains.
 She does provide two other options: They can eat anything from the counter (always fruit) or make their own dinner as long as it’s not packaged.
-(She says Wyatt once made a “salad” with carrot slivers and two pieces of
+(She says Wyatt once made a “salad” with carrot slivers and two pieces of spinach—and was thrilled.)

 “They don’t have to clear their plates,” James says.
 “But if they get up from the table once they are excused and didn’t eat, they aren’t allowed to have anything later.
 Usually they realize they aren’t going to get anything later and eat.”